pwwang/pyparam/docs/helpPage.md

 ## Theming

-For now, there is one builtin theme: `default` (more to come).
+For now, there are two builtin themes: `default` (default theme) and `synthware`.
+The `synthware` is from the vscode theme `synthware' 84`, and using some color combinations from there.

-But you can specify your own theme by:
+You can specify your own theme by:
 ```python
 from rith.theme import Theme
 params = Params(..., theme=Theme({